Frequently Asked Questions

 How does the Music & Theatre Department achieve its mission and goal?

-We offer two degree programs: a Bachelor of Arts degree in Music with a concentration in a performance area (instrument or voice), in theory or in history, and a Bachelor of Science degree in Music Education.
+We offer three degree programs: a Bachelor of Arts degree in Music with a concentration in a performance area (instrument or voice), in theory or in history, a Bachelor of Arts in Sacred Music with a concentration in choral conducting or keyboard, and a Bachelor of Science degree in Music Education.
 We also embrace the responsibility to educate or involve the entire student body in music through ensembles, private lesson instruction and general educations courses.

 How can I be involved if I am not a music major?

 Our ensembles are open to all students in all majors, some which may require an audition.
 All students are also welcome to take private music lessons in voice, piano, organ and many other instruments.

 Students who meet the prerequisites may take some of the other courses offered by the Music & Theatre Department.

 Is Xavier accredited?

 Xavier is an accredited institutional member of the National Association of Schools of Music.

 The Department of Music & Theatre is housed in Edgecliff Hall, which features two classrooms, band rehearsal room, multipurpose dance studio, eight studios for private lessons, networked piano lab, state-of-the-art music/composition/technology lab, and the Long Recital Hall.
 Edgecliff also contains eight practice modules.

 Larger performances, including recitals and concerts, are held in the Gallagher Student Center Theater and Bellarmine Chapel.
 Ensembles frequently perform in other venues throughout the greater Cincinnati metropolitan area.